hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/QBFT.md

 3. Restart all nodes in the network using the updated genesis file.

-## Migrate from IBFT 2.0 to QBFT

-You can migrate an existing [IBFT 2.0](IBFT.md) network to use QBFT with the following steps:

-1.

 <!-- Acronyms and Definitions -->

 *[vanity data]: Validators can include anything they like as vanity data.